TommyEBell/CANADAINTERNSHIP/README.md

 ```shell
 /$HOME/miniconda/envs/DockStream/bin/python /$HOME/DockStream/target_preparator.py -conf {target_prep_path}
 ```
-An example of a target preparation configuration file is CANADAINTERNSHIP/2xch_target_preperation.json, which is set up for the 2xch.pdb file (used in the REINVENT4 article).
+An example of a target preparation configuration file is CANADAINTERNSHIP/2xch_target_preperation.json, which is set up for the 2xch.pdb file (used in the REINVENT4 article: https://link.springer.com/article/10.1186/s13321-024-00812-5#MOESM1).
 In the majority of cases only the locations of the files should be changed in the target preparation file.

 Target preparation also finds the location of the ligand inputted in the configuration file, where the centre co-ordinates and 'box' of the ligand are given in the target preparation log file.
 Here is an example:
 ```